dlee0106/capstone_mood_rec_sys/README.md

 ## Data Overview

 I wanted to create a recommendation engine that took in user input for song and mood to generate song reommendations.

-I used a comprehensive dataset with 500K+ songs and their audio features as well as mood labels from 150 mood playlists from Spotify.
+For my main dataset, I got a dataset from Kaggle (which was obtained through the Spotify API) which contains more than 500K songs and their audio features.

+The first step was to label the songs into three different moods.
+For a subset of the data, I grabbed labels from user created Spotify playlists.
+For this MVP, I decided to go with three fundamental moods; happy, sad and angry.

+I got 50 playlists per mood and used that as my labels for the songs that appeared in the playlists.
+That list of songs with labels came out to be around 8K songs.
+I used that data to train two classification models, Random Forest and KNN.

+Using my best model I predicted the mood of the remaining 500K songs in my main dataset from Kaggle.

+With all songs labeled with moods, I used a Euclidean distance recommendation system to take a user inputted song and desired mood to generate the top ten songs that are similar in sound and labeled as that specific mood.

+Comprehensive tracks information can be downloaded here:  https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks?select=data_w_genres.csv

 Each song had the following attributes:
 * Acousticness